vinaypall/Comrad-Assignment/README.md

 Make sure that you have nothing running on port 8080 if you have anything running on port 8080 in the `application.properties` file add `server.port=<portNum>`

+### Postman Collection

+Postman is an api testing tool that where you can make requests and verify the data coming in, the collection has tests so after you submit a request you can check the test results after to verify your work.

+to use the postman collection install and open postman and import the collection and start making requests

 ## Tasks